 A 2&1/2-acre parcel and the Villas Association building were sold to the corporation in 1961 for $10 as a gift from the developer, Foster Pate.
 Over the years, with no funding from the federal, state or county government, many unselfish volunteers have contributed to the numerous achievements found throughout our community.

-The Villas Community Center is located at 2306 Sunrise Blvd.
+The Villas Community Center is located at 2316 Sunrise Blvd.
 The park is abundant with exotic trees and plants from around the world.
-You may also see some wildlife as you are strolling thru the park, or you can simply have a picnic under the trees.
-The Association is responsible for the entrance sign on Woodland Blvd., as well as the beautification and maintenance of the median strips along woodland.
+You may also see some wildlife as you are strolling through the park, or you can simply have a picnic under the trees.
+The Association is responsible for the entrance sign on Woodland Blvd., as well as the beautification and maintenance of the median strips along Woodland.

-The Primary function is to maintain our unique neighborhood and to organize enjoyable events for the residents.
+The primary function of the association is to maintain our unique neighborhood and to organize enjoyable events for the residents.
 It also plays an important role by promoting community pride and increasing your property's value.
-Regular activities include: Bingo, Yoga, Spaghetti Dinners, Pot Lucks, Christmas party, Easter Egg Hunt, Book Sales, Annual Rummage Sale, various fundraising events, and informational general meetings that are held on the 3rd Thursday of the month from September to May.
+Regular activities include: cancer support group, yoga, spaghetti dinners, potlucks, Santa breakfast, Easter egg hunt, Trunk-or-Treat, book sales, various fundraising events, and informational general meetings that are held on the 3rd Thursday of the month.

-As a unified voice, the Villas Civic Association was instrumental in getting LEE DOT to reduce the speed limit to 25, put in several stop signs, and install speed humps on key streets to deter cut-through traffic.
+As a unified voice, the Villas Civic Association was instrumental in getting LEE DOT to reduce the speed limit to 25, put in several stop signs, and install speed bumps on key streets to deter cut-through traffic.
 We were influential in redirecting the path of 10 mile Linear Park between Daniels and Crystal (2005), so that it would have a positive impact on our subdivision.
 The Civic Association also played a major role in overturning the County's decision to four-lane Woodland Blvd.
 (1991), which would have drastically altered our community.
-We sponsor the monthly clean up of Crystal Drive, set up a Neighborhood Watch program, and provide Code Enforcement information to all residents.
+We also sponsor the monthly clean up of Crystal Drive.

-The History of the Villas is being written by all of us.
+The Fort Myers Villas Educational, Literary and Charitable Institution, Inc., commonly referred to as the "Civic Association" represents roughly 1100 homes in the Fort Myers Villas.
+The history of the Villas is being written by all of us.
 Working together, we can continue to bring about changes that will improve the quality of life in our community.
 We are so glad to add members to our association!
 You can join at any time!

-To secure the benefits of and foster the educational, literary, and recreational development of the real estate owners and residents of the sub division known as the Fort Myers Villas and to unite the residents of the Fort Myers Villas for the purpose of planning and working together for the betterment of the Fort Myers Villas and its environs, to maintain the community buildings and monuments, to lesson the burden of government, lesson neighborhood tensions, and combating community deterioration and juvenile delinquency.
+To secure the benefits of and foster the educational, literary, and recreational development of the real estate owners and residents of the subdivision known as the Fort Myers Villas and to unite the residents of the Fort Myers Villas for the purpose of planning and working together for the betterment of the Fort Myers Villas and its environs, to maintain the community buildings and monuments, to lesson the burden of government, lesson neighborhood tensions, and combat community deterioration and juvenile delinquency.

 Fort Myers Villas Civic Association